REWATCH OUR 2021 CONFERENCE

-On Saturday 8th and Sunday 9th May we will be hosting our 6th annual conference.
-Streaming live for free on our YouTube channel, you can watch world class speakers from the comfort of your own home and interact with like-minded individuals through the live chat box.
+On Saturday 8th and Sunday 9th May we had the pleasure of hosting our 6th annual conference.
+Streaming live for free on our YouTube channel, you can rewatch world class speakers from the comfort of your own home and interact with like-minded individuals through the chat box.

 Whether you’re a passionate healthcare professional or a passionate member of the public, as a PHC member you will receive our monthly newsletter, a members t-shirt and 3 sets of real food booklet packs to help spread the word.

 However, a PHC annual membership doesn’t just mean getting all of these bits and bobs.
 It means you’re part of a movement that wants to turn the tide on public health and support the cause of eating real food, avoiding fake food and being active everyday.

 The Public Health Collaboration is a registered charity (No. 1171887) dedicated to informing and implementing healthy decisions for better public health.
 If you would like to help us distribute better lifestyle information to more people across the UK by donating what you can here.